OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:10

-Then Zedekiah the son of Chenaanah made horns of iron for himself and said, “This is what the Lord says: ‘With these you will gore the Arameans until they are destroyed!’”
+Then Zedekiah the son of Chenaanah crafted horns of iron for himself and declared, “This is what the Lord says: ‘With these you will gore the Arameans until they are vanquished!’”

 ---